-This MOU is effective as of July 1, 2019 and expires June 30, 2024 and supersedes and replaces all prior MOUs between the parties.
-This MOU is entered into and effective upon the ratification and acceptance of the Board of Harbor Commissioners, Oxnard Harbor District, and Service Employees International Union, Local 721.
-Unless specifically provided herein, changes in wages, hours and terms and conditions of employment shall be prospectively effective upon Board approval and adoption of this MOU.
+This MOU is effective as of July 1, 2024 and expires June 30, 2027 and supersedes and replaces all prior MOUs between the parties.
+This MOU is entered into and effective upon the ratification and acceptance of the Board of Harbor Commissioners, Oxnard Harbor District, and SEIU Local 721.
+Unless specifically provided in this MOU, changes in wages, hours and terms and conditions of employment shall be prospectively effective upon Board approval and adoption of this MOU.